Academic Integrity for Faculty

 - Students are expected to be familiar with and comply with A&M-SA's Code of Conduct, which is available in the Student Handbook.
 I generally have a zero-tolerance policy for cheating, and all violations will result in substantial penalties.
 If you have any doubts or questions about what constitutes academic misconduct, please do not hesitate to contact me.

-- Intellectual development requires honesty, responsibility, and doing your work.
-Taking ideas or words from others -- plagiarizing -- is dishonest and will result in a failing grade on the paper or assignment and possibly other disciplinary actions.
+- Intellectual development requires honesty, responsibility, and diligence in one's work.
+Taking ideas or words from others — plagiarizing — is dishonest and will result in a failing grade on the paper or assignment, as well as possibly other disciplinary actions.
 If you are unsure about what constitutes plagiarism, please ask me or consult the Student Handbook.

 Electronics Policy on Syllabus

-To help further prevent academic dishonesty in the classroom, we recommend that all professors and instructors make a statement regarding policies for using electronics in their classrooms.
-These can be statements regarding the school's electronics (phones, tablets, laptops, etc.) and how and when they should and should not be utilized.Guide to Addressing Academic Misconduct
+To further prevent academic dishonesty in the classroom, we recommend that all professors and instructors make a clear statement regarding their policies on the use of electronics in their classrooms.
+These can be statements regarding the school's electronics (phones, tablets, laptops, etc.) and how and when they should be used and when they should not.Guide to Addressing Academic Misconduct

 Faculty FAQs

-I don't want to refer this case to OSRR because I don't like the student to get in trouble.
+I don't want to refer this case to Student Rights & Responsibilities because I don't want the student to get in trouble.
 What should I do?

-Understand that we ask you to report every incident of academic misconduct to assist us with identifying behavior patterns with individual students and across our student body.
-Identifying these patterns provides OSRR, and other departments, valuable insight into services our students may not be utilizing and information that helps us provide our student body with appropriate resources.
+Please note that we request that you report every incident of academic misconduct to help us identify patterns of behavior among individual students and across our student body.
+Identifying these patterns provides other departments with valuable insight into services our students may not be utilizing and information that helps us provide our student body with appropriate resources.

-While OSRR will follow up on each case of academic misconduct reported by providing students with resources to help make them more successful in the future, we may not adjudicate every claim.
-Incidents that are most likely to lead to further adjudication under the Code of Conduct include incidents that are particularly egregious, involve many students, or incidents involving students with a conduct history.
+While we will follow up on each case of academic misconduct reported by providing students with resources to help make them more successful in the future, we may not adjudicate every claim.
+Incidents that are most likely to lead to further adjudication under the Code of Conduct include those that are particularly egregious, involve a large number of students, or involve students with a history of conduct issues.

 I believe a student is cheating, but I cannot definitively prove it.
 What can I do?

-I sent a student notice of their academic misconduct, and they have not attended/scheduled a meeting with me.
+I sent a notice of their academic misconduct to a student, and they have not attended/scheduled a meeting with me.
 What should I do?

 When you contact students, we recommend including a reasonable date and time by which the student should respond.
-The Office of Student Rights and Responsibilities (OSRR) uses five business days as our standard.
-If, after a reasonable period, the student has not communicated back to you, please complete the Academic Misconduct Form without the student.
+Student Rights and Responsibilities uses five business days as our standard.
+If, after a reasonable period, the student has not responded to you, please complete the Academic Misconduct Form without their input.
 There is an option that indicates the student did not attend the meeting.

-Understand that we ask you to report every incident of academic misconduct to assist us with identifying behavior patterns with individual students and across our student body.
-Identifying these patterns provides OSRR, and other departments, valuable insight into services our students may not be utilizing and information that helps us provide our student body with appropriate resources.
+Please note that we request that you report every incident of academic misconduct to help us identify patterns of behavior among individual students and across our student body.
+Identifying these patterns provides other departments with valuable insight into services our students may not be utilizing and information that helps us provide our student body with appropriate resources.

-While OSRR will follow up on each case of academic misconduct reported by providing students with resources to help make them more successful in the future, we may not adjudicate every claim.
-Incidents that are most likely to lead to further adjudication under the Code of Conduct include incidents that are particularly egregious, involve many students, or incidents involving students with a conduct history.
+While we will follow up on each case of academic misconduct reported by providing students with resources to help make them more successful in the future, we may not adjudicate every claim.
+Incidents that are most likely to lead to further adjudication under the Code of Conduct include those that are particularly egregious, involve a large number of students, or involve students with a history of conduct issues.

 I believe a student is cheating, but I cannot definitively prove it.
 What can I do?

-I sent a student notice of their academic misconduct, and they have not attended/scheduled a meeting with me.
+I sent a notice of their academic misconduct to a student, and they have not attended/scheduled a meeting with me.
 What should I do?

 When you contact students, we recommend including a reasonable date and time by which the student should respond.
-The Office of Student Rights and Responsibilities (OSRR) uses five business days as our standard.
-If, after a reasonable period, the student has not communicated back to you, please complete the Academic Misconduct Form without the student.
+Student Rights and Responsibilities uses five business days as our standard.
+If, after a reasonable period, the student has not responded to you, please complete the Academic Misconduct Form without their input.
 There is an option that indicates the student did not attend the meeting.

 Additional Resources

 This website is considered a "live document" and will be updated frequently.
-If there are additional resources OSRR can provide that you do not see on our website, please email StudentRR@tamusa.edu.
+If you are aware of additional resources that Student Rights & Responsibilities can provide but do not see them on our website, please email StudentRR@tamusa.edu.